 - sharing this Action Plan post on social media with family, friends, veterans, anti-nihilists, the historically-curious and fellow Aussie patriots.

 *FUN FACT: Mount Bellamy, the highest point on the Kokoda Track, stands at 2,190 metres high.
-That's just 240 metres shy of the famous ruins of Macchu Pichu, in the Andes of South America.
+That's just 240 metres shy of the famous ruins of Macchu Pichu, in the Andes of South America (and just 38 metres shy of the top of Australia's highest mountain, Mount Kosciuszko).

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.